For teaching courses of any kind as well as all other University events, the 3G rule is no longer mandatory.

 I would like to renew my student ID.
 Are the printers for renewing cards or the Chip Card Office available?
 Is there a replacement for the semester ticket?

-For the validation of the chip card (student ID) f the printer for renewing cards in the ZHG is available to be used in compliance with the current regulations for protection against infections.
-The printer is accessible via the ZHG entrance opposite the Oeconomicum on weekdays from 10:00 to 17:00.
-Users must keep a distance of 2.5m from all other people and must without fail wear a face mask to cover their nose and mouth.
-The printers to renew cards in the UMG and Physics libraries are also available again.
+For the validation of the chip card (student ID) the printer for renewing cards in the ZHG is available The printers to renew cards in the UMG and Physics libraries as well as at Wilhelmsplatz 4 are also available again.

 I had my Student ID card blocked because I had lost it.
 Now I have found it again and would like to have the blocking lifted.
 How can I do that?